Founder’s guide: How to Reduce Software Development Cost

 6. Do the testing yourself

-As a founder, you might be thinking why should I do the testing myself, that should be the role of the development team.
-Well, the development team only does the smoke testing and sanity testing most of the time.
-Unless you have mutually agreed, they generally don’t do user acceptance testing and test cases.
-It is done by the founder or founder should hire their own tester to do the detailed testing.
-It is not a tough task for founders to learn, can be done by watching some tutorials.
+You might be thinking why should I do the testing myself, that should be the role of the development team.
+Well, the development team can do the entire QA process but that might be more expansive for you.
+You can have the outsourcing team do the smoke testing and sanity testing, while you can do the user acceptance testing or performance testing.
+UAT is not a tough task for founders to learn, can be done by watching some tutorials.

 - Learn to do detailed testing yourself to save the cost on testing and encourage the development team to be more quality-centric.

-- If you don’t have time or skills to do your own testing, then hire a manual tester, you can find a good tester on Upwork for $10/hour.
+- If you don’t have time or skills to do your own testing, then hire a manual tester, you can find a good tester on Upwork for $15-20/hour.

 - Do the testing for every release build.